What is fecal incontinence?

 - Rectal prolapse

 - Some conditions that affect the nervous system

 What are the symptoms of fecal incontinence?

-- Involuntary leakage of liquid or solid stool
+- Involuntary passage of gas or stool

 Symptoms may occur often or infrequently.
 In some cases, fecal incontinence occurs with urinary incontinence (accidental loss of urine).

 How is fecal incontinence diagnosed?